isomerpages/psd-publicservice/_join-us/What We Offer.md

 of the role and public agency.
 A network of co-working spaces around Singapore is also available for public officers to use.</p>
 <h4><strong>Fair and market-competitive salaries</strong></h4>
+<p>We adopt the principles of paying clean, competitive, and performance-based
+wages, which include bonuses and other annual components.</p>
+<p></p>
 <p>We hire candidates on different schemes of service, based on the nature
 of the jobs they undertake.
-We benchmark the salaries for each scheme of service to the relevant talent pools in the private sector.
-We provide annual merit based increments and, where necessary, adjust salaries to keep pace with the market.</p>
+Each scheme of service is benchmarked to the relevant talent pools in the private sector.
+We provide annual merit-based increments and, where necessary, adjust salaries to keep pace with the market.</p>
-<p></p>
-<p>These schemes of service are underpinned by the overarching principles
-of paying clean, competitive, and performance-based wage, which would include bonuses and other annual components.</p>
 <h4><strong>Leave benefits</strong></h4>
 <p>Public officers have access to a wide range of leave benefits for personal
 and family needs.</p>